-It may be hard to believe, but banks didn’t always do mortgages!
-To see whether or not you qualified for a mortgage, you’d make an appointment with the building society manager.
-Customers would take out savings accounts with the building society, and then the building society would use that money to lend to other customers.
+It can be hard to imagine, but banks have not always been involved with mortgages!
+To determine whether or not you qualified for a mortgage, you first need to arrange an appointment with the building society manager.
+The process will include customers being encouraged to take out savings accounts with the building society, and then the building society would use that money to lend to other customers.
 Interest rates would also be higher to borrowers than the rate they were paying to savers so that they could make a profit.

-Once the banks started their involvement in mortgage lending, they moved away from the older model.
-Instead, they would “buy” the money from markets, to accelerate the rate in which they could lend out to customers.
+When the banks began getting involved in mortgage lending, they swift away from the older model.
+Instead, they would “buy” the money from markets, to accelerate the rate at which they could lend out to customers.

-Fast forward to the mid-2000s, and there were plenty of new specialist lenders working in the market.
-With most of them originating from North America.
+Towards the mid-2000s, there were a lot of new specialist lenders working in the market.
+Many of them originating from North America.

-Their way of doing things was to sell their book of mortgage customers, allowing them to raise new money and lend again, also known as Securitisation.
-The investors that bought these books tended to come from larger financial institutions such as pension funds and High Street Banks.
+The method they would do things would be through selling their book of mortgage customers, allowing them to raise new money and lend again, this is known as Securitisation.
+These investors usually come from larger financial institutions like pensions funds and High Street Banks.

-These mortgages, of course, began to default.
-Major banks lost their confidence in each other, due to the uncertainty of how exposed they were in the fast unraveling sub-prime mortgage market.
+As you can imagine these mortgages began to default.
+This affected major banks with them losing confidence in each other, because of the uncertainty of how exposed they were in the fast unraveling sub-prime mortgage market.

-In no time, the banks’ share prices utterly dropped.
-Some were bailed out by the UK Government (or more accurately, the taxpayer) to stop them going bust, while many failed to continue.
+The banks’ share prices quickly dropped.
+A number of banks were bailed out by the UK Government (or more accurately, the taxpayer) to prevent them from going under, while many failed to carry on.

-Over the course of “The Great Recession,” almost 80 different banks, building societies, and lenders across around 20 different countries filed for bankruptcy or were acquired.
-As a result of this, lending quickly dried up.
+In the midst of ‘The Great Recession”, almost 80 different banks, building societies, and lenders spanning across 20 different countries filed for bankruptcy or were acquired.
+Because of this, lending dried up fast.

-Self-cert mortgages had got banned by then, but the significant change that came was the responsibility of ensuring the mortgages were affordable, now lay in the hands of the lender.
+Since then, self-cert mortgages have now got banned, however, the biggest change that came was the responsibility of ensuring the mortgages were affordable, now is responsible to the lender.

-They were digging deeper into customers’ incomes and outgoings with more precise lending criteria.
-Lenders now were paying more attention to credit commitments, childcare, and other outgoings.
-So they could ensure customers could consistently afford their mortgage repayments.
+They are in charge of looking in detail at customers’ incomes and outgoings with more precise lending criteria.
+Lenders delve deep into credit commitments, childcare, and other outgoings.
+This can ensure the lender that customers could consistently afford their mortgage repayments.

-No doubt it’s become a lot tougher now to get a mortgage than it used to be.
-Customers need to organised with paperwork to prove their finances get taken seriously.
-Many mistakes got made running up to the Credit Crunch.
-However, the industry has learned a lesson and hopefully minimised the chances of this ever happening again.
+Obviously, this has made getting a mortgage more challenging than before.
+It’s required for the customer to reorganise their paperwork to prove their finances get taken seriously.
+Running up to the Credit Crunch, many mistakes for made.
+The important thing is that the industry has learned a lesson and hopefully minimised the chance of this ever happening again.